evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 from evidently.tests import *
 ```

-To be able to send results to Evidently Cloud:
+To send results to Evidently Cloud:

 ```python
 from evidently.ui.workspace.cloud import CloudWorkspace